 (31) P.Y.
 Bruice, Organic Chemistry (Prentice Hall, Englewood Cliffs, NJ, 2003).

 (32) J.O.
 Levin, K. Andersson, C.A.
 Lindahl Rand Nilsson, Anal.
 Chem.
 57, 1032–1035 (1985).

 Hongfei Zhang, Fengpeng Zhu, Xiangyu Li, Yanbo Luo, Xingyi Jiang, Yongqiang Pang, Hongwei Hou, and Qingyuan Hu are with the Key Laboratory of Tobacco Biological Effects, and the Joint Laboratory of Heated Tobacco Product Safety Evaluation, at the China National Tobacco Quality Supervision and Test Center in Zhengzhou, China.
-Chao Chen and Chao Chen and Wenliang Zhang are with the Shanghai New Tobacco Product Research Institute in Shanghai, China.
+Chao Chen and Wenliang Zhang are with the Shanghai New Tobacco Product Research Institute in Shanghai, China.
 Direct correspondence to Hongwei Hou at firstname.lastname@example.org, and Qingyuan Hu at email@example.com.